xfendi/sitezy/README.md

 - **Responsive Designs**: Every website created with Sitezy is optimized for all screen sizes.

 ### Current Development Stage
-- **Version**: 0.1 (Beta)
+- **Version**: 0.2 (Beta)
-- **Ongoing Development**: The core functionality of website creation is implemented.
-We're currently expanding user management and setup capabilities.
+- **Recent Update**: We have just implemented account creation and profile management, allowing users to register and set up their own accounts and companies.

 ### Future Plans
 - **Template Marketplace**: A marketplace for users to buy and sell custom templates.